-- Press Exit on the projector or press Menu twice on the remote control to leave and save the setting. - The first press leads you back to the submenu and the second press closes the on-screen menu.
+Press A EXIT on the projector repeatedly or press MENU once on the remote control to leave and save the setting.

 1. Picture menu

 Some picture adjustments are available only when certain input sources are in use.
 Unavailable adjustments are not shown on the screen.